Gvardeysk: History

 Peter of Dusburg wrote of a settlement known as Tapiow, first documented in 1254, and the neighboring fort Surgurbi built by 1265.
 The Old Prussian names were derived from the words tape, teplu, toplu, tapi, meaning 'warm', and sur garbis, meaning 'around the mountain'.
 During the 13th century Prussian Crusade, the area was conquered by the Teutonic Knights.
 To protect Samland from the Nadruvians and Scalvians, the crusaders built a wooden fort between the Deime and Pregel Rivers in 1283–1290.
 This was replaced by Tapiau Castle, a stone Ordensburg, in 1351.

 The settlement gradually became known by the German crusaders as Tapiau.
 Vytautas, the later Grand Duke of Lithuania, was baptized in Tapiau in 1385.
-Upon the request of the anti-Teutonic Prussian Confederation in 1454 Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland and the Thirteen Years' War broke out.
-After the defeat of the Teutonic Knights in the war, in 1466, the town became part of Poland as a fief held by the Teutonic Knights.
 After the transfer of the Grand Master's seat from Malbork to Königsberg, Tapiau became the site of the Order's archives and library from 1469 to 1722.